 If you incorporate in Illinois, your company name is protected to a certain extent.
-No other corporation, Non Profit or LLC in Illinois can incorporate with your business name.
+No other corporation, Non-Profit or LLC in Illinois can incorporate with your business name.
 When you are a sole proprietor or partnership, the company name is only registered with the county and other corporations or LLCs can still incorporate with your business name.
-You can even protect the business name further after incorporation by doing a federal trademark.
+You can even protect the business name further after incorporation by filing a federal trademark.
+AMC Legal can perform a trademark search and file the application for your business.